tiny-dnn/tiny-dnn/examples/cifar10/readme.md

 **Note:** If training is too slow, change ```n_training_epochs```, ```n_fmaps``` and ```n_fmaps2``` variables to smaller value.

 If you see the following message, some network weights become infinite while training.
 Usually it implies too large learning rate:

 ```
 [Warning]Detected infinite value in weight. stop learning.
 ```

 You will get about 70% accuracy in learning rate=0.01.
-There are pre-trained weights in file `cifar-weights` in this folder.
+There's a pre-trained weights file named `cifar-weights` in this folder.